deadfry42/TheJointPokemonProject/README.md

 2. Compilation
    - Make sure Cross.rs is installed, you can do this by running `just install_cross`
    - Make sure podman is setup, on macos `just install_cross` automatically sets up podman for you.
+   - TODO: Figure out how to install >=SDL2-2.0.36 on Cross container
    - Run the respective just recipe for each platform
      - x86_64-pc-windows-gnu -> `just windows`
      - aarch64-pc-windows-msvc -> `just windows_aarch64`¹ ²